 The range of products to which design right applies is infinite, so for example, a new chair, telephone, car, space rocket or screwdriver will all have design right protection.
 Exceptions to this are very limited.

-Proving copying of a design right is relatively easy.
 Mathematical analysis of the proportions and dimensions of the original product, if reverse engineered, will usually be sufficient.

-Unregistered design right is particularly useful for businesses that update their designs regularly, for example those businesses that bring in new ranges each season, or every few years.
+Unregistered design right is particularly useful for businesses that update their designs regularly, for example, those businesses that bring in new ranges each season, or every few years.

 Items such as furniture, kitchenware or clothing will all be protected.

-The answer to this is “yes”, by registering a design right, an owner can extend the monopoly protection period from five years to twenty five years.
+The answer to this is “yes”, by registering a design right, an owner can extend the monopoly protection period from five years to twenty-five years.
 An owner can also protect itself not only from those people who copy its ideas but those who create original ideas that are extremely similar.

 The cost of registration is low.
-Registration of designs is useful where a product life is likely to be longer than five years, such as in the automotive industry.
+Registration of designs is useful where product life is likely to be longer than five years, such as in the automotive industry.

-Enforcing design rights can be applied by way of interlocutory injunction.
+Enforcing design rights can be applied by way of an interlocutory injunction.
 It is so straight forward to determine whether design right infringement has occurred that litigation funding is readily available in this area.